How to Fix Apex Legends ‘Error Code 100’

 Going for a Custom Internet Connection on Ps4

-3. When asked if you want to configure your IP Automatically or Manually, choose Automatic.
+3. When asked if you want to configure your IP address Automatically or Manually, choose Automatic.

-4. At the DHCP Host Name prompt, choose No Not Specify.
+4. At the DHCP Host Name screen, select Do Not Specify.

 DHCP Host Name